zhenkewu/CFRL/JOSS/paper.md

 in a trajectory using `reader`.
 Then, train a preprocessor using `preprocessor` to remove the bias in the trajectory data.
 After that, pass the preprocessed trajectory into the FQI algorithm in `agents` to learn a counterfactually fair policy.
 Finally, use functions in `evaluation` to evaluate the value and counterfactual fairness of the trained policy.
-See the "Example Workflows" section of the CFRL documentation for more detailed workflow examples.

 # Data Example

 We provide a data example to demontrate how `CFRL` uses real data to learn a counterfactually fair policy and evaluate the value and counterfactual fairness of the learned policy.
 This is only one of the many workflows that `CFRL` can perform.
-We refer interested readers to the CFRL documentation for more example workflows.
+We refer interested readers to the "Example Workflows" section of the CFRL documentation for more workflow examples.

 #### Data Loading

 In this demonstration, we use an offline trajectory generated from a `SyntheticEnvironment` using some pre-specified transition rules.
-Although it is actually synthesized, we treat it as if it is from some unknown environment for pedagogical convenience in this demonstration.
+Although it is actually synthesized, we treat it as if it is from some unknown environment for pedagogical convenience.

 The trajectory contains 500 individuals (i.e. $N=500$) and 10 transitions (i.e. $T=10$).
-The sensitive attribute and state variables are both univariate.
+The sensitive attribute variable and the state variable are both univariate.
 The actions are binary ($0$ or $1$) and were sampled using a random policy that selects $0$ or $1$ randomly with equal probability.
-It is stored in a tabular format in a `.csv` file.
+The trajectory is stored in a tabular format in a `.csv` file.
 We load the trajectory from the tabular form into the array format required by `CFRL`.

 ```python
 zs, states, actions, rewards, ids = read_trajectory_from_dataframe(